vapor/multipart-kit/README.md

 ]
 ```

-Add MultiPartKit to your target's dependencies:
+Add MultipartKit to your target's dependencies:

 ```swift
 targets: [